AEO vs GEO vs SEO vs AIO: The 2026 Acronym Guide

 Optimize for AEO first if your buyers research using AI assistants.
 Maintain SEO as the foundation — AI engines crawl the same web SEO indexes, so your SEO health determines what AEO can build on.
 AIO is a tactical subset of AEO focused on Google AI Overviews.
 GEO is mostly synonymous with AEO.
 The single decision: pick a partner who can show you which AI engines currently cite or omit your brand and measure citation share-of-voice over time.

 Yes.
 AI search engines retrieve from the same indexed web that traditional SEO targets.
 A page with strong technical SEO, clear entity coverage, and structured data has a higher probability of being cited by AI engines.
-Ethan Smith's 40,000-website analysis shows SEO traffic is down only 2.5 percent — not the 25-50 percent figures circulating from doom-narrative agencies.
-AI Overviews reduce CTR by roughly 35 percent on the queries where they appear, but appear on only about 30 percent of queries.
+Per query the damage from AI Overviews is real: Ahrefs, comparing 300,000 keywords across December 2023 and December 2025, found an AI Overview correlates with a 58 percent lower clickthrough rate for the top-ranking page.
+In aggregate it is far smaller: Ethan Smith's analysis of the top 40,000 US websites puts organic traffic from Google down 2.5 percent year on year, not the 25-50 percent figures circulating from doom-narrative agencies.
 SEO is now the foundation that AEO sits on top of.

 AIO refers to optimizing content for Google's AI Overviews — the AI-generated answer cards that appear at the top of Google search results.
 AIO emphasizes Q&A formatting, FAQ schema, People Also Ask alignment, and direct answer structures because Google's AI Overviews heavily lift from those formats.
-Important caveat: Google has explicitly warned against blindly chunking content into FAQ-style blocks for AIO citations; human click behavior remains a key ranking signal.
+Important caveat: on Google's Search Off the Record podcast in January 2026, Search Liaison Danny Sullivan answered the advice to chunk content into bite-sized blocks for LLMs with "we don't want you to do that"; human click behavior remains a key ranking signal.
 AIO is a tactical subset of AEO focused on a single AI surface (Google), whereas AEO covers all AI engines.

 Singapore and APAC AEO requires multi-engine optimization beyond the Western default of ChatGPT, Perplexity, and Google AI Overview.
 Doubao (China's leading LLM), KIMI (Moonshot AI), and increasingly Bing Copilot via Microsoft's APAC enterprise channel matter for regional buyers.
 Western AEO playbooks under-weight these surfaces.
 APAC-native partners design citation tracking and content for the full regional AI search stack, not just the US/EU defaults.
 See our ranking of the 9 best AI SEO and AEO agencies in Singapore for partner selection criteria.